gogama/httpx/FAQ.md

 the executing methods (`Do`, `Get`, `Post`, *etc.*) from `httpx.Client`, the `request.Execution` representing execution state is passed to all policy methods (retry, timeout, racing) and all event handler methods.
-This allows policies and event handlers to act make decisions according to the detailed and current execution state...
+This allows policies and event handlers to act according to the detailed and current execution state...

 ### 3. Why don't request plans support...?